rdchip/Temperature-24h-Raspberry-Pi/README.md

 <img src="picture/temperature_plot.png" width=950>

-# Booting Up on the W 2.8" screen display
+# Booting Up on the 2.8" screen display

 After verifying functionality using regular monitor is time to change to 2.8" display.
 When you switch the monitor, the resolution change and is not easy to deal with the terminal.
 Before switch the monitor I recomend change the font size of the Terminal to 18.